15 Days |

 You will checkout from your hotel at 1200 hrs, post which you will visit QutubMinar – the largest minaret of India.
 A UNESCO World Heritage Site, QutubMinar, built by Turk ruler Qutub-Ud-Din Aibak in 1192 is a 73-metre (239.5 feet) tall tapering tower of five storeys, with a 14.3 meters (47 feet) base diameter, reducing to 2.7 meters (9 feet) at the top of the peak.
 It contains a spiral staircase of 379 steps.

 Up next is Humayun's tomb, yet another UNESCO World Heritage Site.
 Your next spot is India Gate which is a war memorial located across the Rajpath built in the memory of the Unknown Soldier.
-Drive past the Parliament House, President’s House and other Government Secreterial Buildings and reach your last spot of the day – Lakshinarayan Temple dedicated to Lord Narayana and Goddess Lakshmi.
+Drive past the Parliament House, President’s House and other Government Secretarial Buildings and reach your last spot of the day – Lakshinarayan Temple dedicated to Lord Narayana and Goddess Lakshmi.

 Late in the evening, you will be transferred to Delhi rail-station to board your overnight train to Lucknow.

 Lucknow is the capital and largest city of Uttar Pradesh and is rightly named the “The City of Nawabs” and “The Golden City of India” for its royal etiquette and sophistication.
-It is also named as Constantinople of the East and is a beautiful display ground of Imambaras, mosques, Islamic shrines, baradaris and gardens.
+It is also named as Constantinople of the East and is a beautiful display ground of Imambaras, mosques, Islamic shrines and gardens.
 Lucknow has always been a multicultural city that flourished as a North Indian cultural and artistic hub, and the seat of power of Nawabs in the 18th and 19th centuries.
-Lucknow is still an important centre of governance, administration, education, commerce, aerospace, finance, pharmaceuticals, technology, design, culture, tourism, music and poetry.
+Lucknow is still an important center of governance, administration, education, commerce, aerospace, finance, pharmaceuticals, technology, design, culture, tourism, music and poetry.